HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 ### Create an extension helper

-The goal is to create an extension helper that generates a single JAR file containing all the dependencies needed in extending richtext.
+The goal is to create an extension helper that generates a single JAR file containing all the dependencies needed in extending Rich Text.

-Extending richtext needs the following dependencies:
+Extending Rich Text needs the following dependencies:

 - KEEP core
 - Vert.X core